Friday the 13th (franchise)

-Friday the 13th is an American horror media franchise that comprises twelve slasher films, a television series, novels, comic books, video games, and tie‑in merchandise.
+Friday the 13th is an American horror media franchise that comprises twelve slasher films, two television shows, novels, comic books, video games, and tie‑in merchandise.
 The franchise primarily focuses on the fictional character Jason Voorhees, who was thought to have drowned as a boy at Camp Crystal Lake due to the negligence of the camp staff.
 Decades later, the lake is rumored to be "cursed" and is the setting for a series of mass murders.
 Jason is featured in all of the films, as either the killer or the motivation for the killings.
 The original film was written by Victor Miller, produced and directed by Sean S. Cunningham, and released by Paramount Pictures.
 The films have grossed over $468 million at the box office.
+Among the twelve films was a crossover film featuring fellow horror icon Freddy Krueger from the A Nightmare on Elm Street franchise.

 Although the films were not popular with critics, Friday the 13th is considered one of the most successful media franchises in America—not only for the success of the films, but also because of the extensive merchandising and repeated references to the series in popular culture.
 Jason's hockey mask has become one of the most recognizable images in horror and popular culture.